A World Transformed: The Transcontinental Railroad and Utah: The Ghost Dance and the Transcontinental Railroad

 The Ghost Dance and the Transcontinental Railroad

-The impact of the railroad on the Native American way of life was mostly negative .
-Conflict between Union Pacific Railroad (UPRR) crews and Sioux, Cheyenne, and Arapahoe warriors led to an increased U.S. military presence in the West and was a factor in the removal of these same tribes to smaller reservations.
+The impact of the railroad on the Native American way of life was mostly negative.
+Conflict between Union Pacific Railroad (UPRR) crews and Sioux, Cheyenne, and Arapaho warriors led to an increased U.S. military presence in the West and was a factor in the removal of these same tribes to smaller reservations.
 The UPRR even used Pawnee scouts to protect their crews, thereby pitting groups of Native Americans against each other and furthering intertribal feuding.
 These Pawnee were also asked to perform typical “Native” scenes whenever UPRR officials brought important people to see the end of the line.

-The 1870s Ghost Dance lasted only about three years, but twenty years later, a second Ghost Dance Movement spread across the United States.
-This illustration shows individuals practicing the second iteration of the movement, which in 1890 culminated in the Wounded Knee Massacre, when US troops opened fire on Native American men, women, and children, killing nearly 150.
+The 1870s Ghost Dance lasted only about three years, but twenty years later, a second Ghost Dance movement spread across the United States.
+This illustration shows individuals practicing the second iteration of the movement, which in 1890 culminated in the Wounded Knee Massacre, when U.S. troops opened fire on Native American men, women, and children, killing nearly 150.